 One of the reasons I chose Lenczner Slaght was that, during recruitment, I met a lot of women in leadership roles within the firm.
 The fact that women who had come before me had succeeded was a key consideration for me because that meant I too could succeed at Lenczner Slaght.
-In my summer and current articling experience, I receive guidance and mentorship both formally and informally from the various female leaders.
+In my summer, articling, and now associate experiences, I have continued to receive guidance and mentorship both formally and informally from the various female leaders.
 Lenczner Slaght values diversity of experience.
 I'm happy to be working at a firm where that kind of outlook is embedded in the cultural fabric of the organization.